tiarno/reachtim/content/articles/monitor03.md

 the last one.
 Since this is capped collection, we get the data in order, so by pulling off the last item in the array, we have the latest info from our machine.
 That's what the `slice(-1)[0]['myserver']` is doing.
-That value will be 'true', 'false', or 'NA' (see the psmonitor_data.py script if that doesn't make sense).
+That value will be 'true', 'false', or 'null' (see the load_data.py script if that doesn't make sense).